cfpb/design-system/docs/pages/links.md

         variation_description: >-
           Each icon should be used exclusively and consistently for one action.
           The color and font size of an icon should be the same as the text it represents, including state changes.
-Icons should never be underlined.\
+Icons should never be underlined.

-          \

-          <h4>Inline</h4>\

-          <p>When paired with an inline link, an icon should be placed to the right of the text it represents.\

-          </p>\

-          \

-          <h4>Standalone</h4>\

-          <p>When paired with a standalone link, an icon should usually be placed to the right of the text it represents.
-In certain specific scenarios, for example a link that takes the user back to a previous page, the icon should be placed to the left of the text it represents.\
+          <p>When paired with an inline link, an icon should be placed to the right of the text it represents.
+When paired with a standalone link, an icon should usually be placed to the right of the text it represents.
+In certain specific scenarios, for example a link that takes the user back to a previous page, the icon should be placed to the left of the text it represents.

           </p>
         variation_implementation: >-